Amyimeng/Awareness_and_Agency_Project/research-assessment.md

     4. Chunks are distributed throughout the manuscript, sensibly placed near the text they support

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: Recommendations:
+            1. Use more consistent labels with no spaces or special characters aside from hyphens
+            2. Hide all output, warnings, and messages from chunks that don't need to display them (e.g. data-loading H1)
+            3. Define your functions in a separate R script and source it

 23. Use code chunks to set up a quarto document